hipuranyhou/litd/README.md

    1. `/sys/devices/platform/applesmc.768/leds/smc::kbd_backlight/max_brightness` (o=r)
 1. GCC compiler.

-ii) and iv) need `rw` persmissions which have to be set on every boot.
+ii) and iv) need `rw` permissions which have to be set on every boot.
 If you use systemd, you can use the included `brightness-perm.service` (how to use it is explained later in this guide.)

 If your system fulfills all of these criteria, you can continue in this guide and use litd.